Land transport of livestock standards and guidelines

 Part B: Species specific requirements

-The section of the LTS document specifies the specific requirements for the transport of the various livestock species.
+This section of the Land Transport Standards document specifies the requirements for the transport of various livestock species.

-• the maximum permitted time off water period for the particular classes of stock (adults, young, pregnant or lactating females etc) refer to Table 1 for maximum time periods for the major commercial livestock species
+• The maximum permitted time off water for the class of stock (such as adults, young, pregnant or lactating females).
+Refer to Table 1 below for maximum time periods for the major commercial livestock species.

-• the required minimum spell period (water, food and rest) once livestock reach the maximum permitted time off water period.
-Refer to Table 1 for minimum spelling periods for the major commercial livestock species
+• The required minimum spell period once livestock reach the maximum permitted time off water.
+Refer to Table 1 below for minimum spell periods for the major commercial livestock species.

-• any permitted extension of journey time where feed and water is provided in-transit
+• Any permitted extension of journey time where feed and water are provided in-transit.

-• restrictions on the use of electric prodders in certain species / class of animals
+• Restrictions on the use of electric prodders and dogs in certain species or class of animals.

-• restrictions on transport of animals 'off-shears' or after antler removal
+• Restrictions on transport of animals recently shorn or after antler removal.

 • considerations for long distance travel and fitness